Multi-height analysis of rational points of toric varieties: The notion of universal torsors

 \begin{definition} We denote by $B(\Sigma)$ the ideal of $\Z[X_{\rho},\rho \in \Sigma(1)]$ generated by the monomials $X^{\Tilde{\sigma}} = \prod\limits_{\rho \not\in \sigma(1)} X_{\rho}$ where $\sigma$ belongs to $\Sigma_{\max}$ the set of cones of the fan $\Sigma$ of maximal dimension.
 Then we define the closed subset of $\affine^{\Sigma(1)}$ as: We define $\stackT_{\Sigma} = \affine^{\Sigma(1)} - Z(\Sigma)$. \end{definition}In particular, this means that for $y \in \Z^{\Sigma(1)}- \{0\}$, we have the following equivalence:

-We shall give here an other description of the universal torsor $\stackT_{\Sigma} \rightarrow X$ that we shall not use in this paper but which is more intuitive.
-It is an open subset of $\affine^{\Sigma(1)}$ obtained by cutting out a certain closed subset which can be described in term of primitive collections which are defined as follows (see \cite[definition 5.1.5]{toric_varieties_cox}):
+\begin{remark} There is a more intuitive description of the universal torsor $\stackT_{\Sigma} \rightarrow X$ as an open subset of $\affine^{\Sigma(1)}$ obtained by cutting out a certain closed subset which can be described in term of primitive collections which are defined as follows (see \cite[definition 5.1.5]{CoxLittleSchenck2011}):

 \begin{definition} A subset $C \subset \Sigma(1)$ is a primitive collection if: \begin{itemize} \item $C \not\subset \sigma(1)$ for any $\sigma \in \Sigma$ \item for every proper subset $C' \subsetneq C$, there exists $\sigma \in \Sigma$ such that $C' \subset \sigma(1)$ \end{itemize} \end{definition}